Executive Functioning – Youth Program

 Executive Function is known as the “management system” of the brain.
 It includes skills related to a person’s working memory, flexible thinking, and impulse control.
 Students with poor executive functioning skills struggle to set goals, plan, and get things done.
 They may have difficulty focusing, following directions, or controlling their emotions.
 This can impact them not only at school but also in their daily lives at home.

-Our 10-week Executive Function program is run by a learning strategist in a small-group virtual setting.
+Our 8-week Executive Functioning program is run by a learning strategist in a small group in-person setting.
 Students will have the opportunity to set goals for themselves, and learn the skills they need to successfully complete school assignments and projects.
 Topics will be determined based on the unique needs of the students and may include, but not be limited to: planning, setting up your workspace to limit distractions, chunking, studying for tests, creating task motivation, self-awareness and monitoring of progress, and developing intrinsic motivation.

 Acceptance into the group is based on match and suitability of the cohort.
 Enrolment is not guaranteed.